Seagleb/Double_Pendulum/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-JavaScript physics simulation of a single pendulum.
+JavaScript physics simulation of a double pendulum.

 ### Built With